 When is the best time to Visit Hawaii?

-The air is usually dry enough to be comfortable and hot enough for a variety of sun orientated activities such as surfing, snorkelling and beach going.
+The air is usually dry enough to be comfortable and hot enough for a variety of sun orientated activities such as surfing, snorkeling and beach-going.
 Should you want a complete change of scenery the summits of the volcanoes often receive snow.

 Make the most out of your dive holiday by planning other activities around your dives.
 Why not go on Kona whale watching tours or even take a break from diving and try snorkeling with Manta Rays in Hawaii on a Kona night dive.